 The Internal Revenue Service’s (IRS) Voluntary Disclosures Program (VDP) permits taxpayers with undisclosed assets and accounts located outside the United States to come forward and disclose such assets to the U.S. government.
 While making a voluntary disclosure is not penalty-free, it may nevertheless be the right approach for certain taxpayers.
-To better understand your legal obligations regarding disclosing offshore assets, and how the IRS’s VDP may help you, consult the Los Angeles tax specialists at the Ben-Cohen Law Firm.
-With the combined professional knowledge and expertise of both a Board-Certified tax attorney and a CPA, we can provide you with in-depth advice regarding how a voluntary disclosure might benefit you.Not Just For Offshore Bank Accounts
+To better understand your legal obligations regarding disclosing offshore assets, and how the IRS’s VDP may help you, consult the tax specialists at the Ben-Cohen Law Firm.
+With the combined professional knowledge and expertise of both a Board-Certified tax attorney and a CPA, our Los Angeles voluntary disclosure lawyers can provide you with in-depth advice regarding how a voluntary disclosure might benefit you.Not Just For Offshore Bank Accounts

 As an initial matter, it is important to understand that voluntary disclosures can apply to any variety of omissions or mistakes in taxes.
 Too many taxpayers mistakenly believe that the VDP pertains only to that unreported bank account in Switzerland or Israel, which is inaccurate.
 The Voluntary Disclosure Practice is a longstanding practice of IRS Criminal Investigation whereby CI takes timely, accurate, and complete voluntary disclosures into account in deciding whether to recommend to the Department of Justice that a taxpayer be criminally prosecuted.
 It enables noncompliant taxpayers to resolve their tax liabilities and minimize their chance of criminal prosecution.
 When a taxpayer truthfully, timely, and completely complies with all provisions of the voluntary disclosure practice, the IRS should not recommend criminal prosecution to the Department of Justice.